AntoninPvr/F1Tenth_powerboard/README.md

 # F1Tenth power board

-This repository contains the power board design for the F1Tenth car.
+This repository contains the power board design for a F1Tenth car.

 Designed on Kicad 8.0.3.

+## History
+This project was originally launched in the summer of 2024 at [CTU](https://www.cvut.cz/en), thanks to David Zahrádka, to facilitate easier experimentation for researchers.

 ## Features